gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 - reference signal - output of closed loop system

 #### Sources of Steady State Error
-- for an electric motot you should get 0 error if yo do feedback control (proportional error feedback)
+- for an electric motor you should get 0 error if you do feedback control (proportional error feedback)
 	- in actual, your response gets really close to steady state
 - if TF going to 0, you get smaller and smaller error
-- if you wanna reduce steady state error, crank up the gain (migth cause overshoot and oscilations)
+- if you wanna reduce steady state error, crank up the gain (might cause overshoot and oscilations)
 - if we have K/s, lim as t -> inf as long as K is positive and stable --> 0/(0+K) = 0
 - in general, given close loop TF, output C(S) = TF*R(S), error is R(S)[1 - T(S)]
 ```